allfed/mink/README.md

 TOTAL: 2.6Gb required

 ```
-plus 294Mb for the temporary grassdata.zip
+plus 294Mb for the temporary grassdata.zip, and another 140Mb for the singularity installation.

 ## Dependencies